ST10493409/PROG6221_P2/README.md

 CyberSecurity Awareness Chatbot – Part 3 POE
 Student Information
-Student Name: YOUR NAME
-Student Number: YOUR STUDENT NUMBER
+Student Number: ST10493409
 Module: PROG6221

-Project Description
+Project Description:
 This project is a CyberSecurity Awareness Chatbot developed in C# using Windows Presentation Foundation (WPF).
 The chatbot is designed to educate users about cybersecurity topics such as password safety, phishing, privacy, and safe browsing.

-Software Requirements
+Software Requirements:
 Visual Studio 2022
 .NET Framework
 MySQL Server 8.0